YaolingYang/SparsePainter/README.md

 <a id="changelog"></a>
 # Changelog
+* **2025-03-20 Version 1.3.0**
+Update the publication of SparsePainter and PBWTpaint at Nature Communications.
 * **2025-02-06 Version 1.3.0**
 Add command ``-sample`` and ``-nsample`` to sample reference haplotype for each target haplotype at each SNP.
 This produces the same output as the `.samples.out` file of [ChromoPainter](https://github.com/danjlawson/finestructure4), and is the required input file to run [GLOBETROTTER](https://github.com/hellenthal-group-UCL/GLOBETROTTER) and [fastGLOBETROTTER](https://github.com/hellenthal-group-UCL/fastGLOBETROTTER).